 My method for picking the games is a mash up of how much I like them, how much I play them, how great the design is, and who/how many groups they work with.
 You’ll find games taking from 15 minutes to four hours, from two players to 10, and from free to £50+.
 But you won’t find any games with minis.
 Maybe next time…

-More than half of the games link to my in-depth reviews of them, so if you want more info simply click through.
+Two-thirds of the games link to my in-depth reviews of them, so if you want more info simply click through.
 And if a game isn’t reviewed but you’d like some more information – or if your favourite game isn’t on the list and you demand to know why – head to the comments below and call me out.

 My Top 20 board and card games 2018 (last year’s position in brackets)

 - (1) Race for the Galaxy (2007)

 Despite just five plays in 2017, Race retains its top spot for the fifth year in a row.
 Once you get past the learning curve caused by an overindulgence in icons, you’ll find an engine/tableau building card game par excellence.
 There’s luck in the draw, but for a game lasting 30 minutes that’s fine with me – and this variety means it blows San Juan (which has similar mechanisms) out of the water: especially in terms of replayability.
 Hugely tactical, clever play can see you benefit from other players’ actions – so while there is little actual interaction, a good player wins by using their opponents.